microsoft/CLRInstrumentationEngine/docs/troubleshooting.md

 ## Investigations and Diagnosing Issues

 After mitigation and having the application back up and running, the next step is to figure out who the culprit is that produced the error.
-We recommend using a test environment rather than testing in production to prvent giving customers a very negative experience.
+We recommend using a test environment rather than testing in production to prevent giving customers a very negative experience.

 ### Enable CLRIE only

 It is recommended to just enable CLRIE without any Instrumentation Methods to ensure there's no regression in CLRIE's steady-state behavior.
-This is especially important if CLRIE was recently updated because regressions or incomptibilities might be introduced for the current application.
+This is especially important if CLRIE was recently updated because regressions or incompatibilities might be introduced for the current application.
 We expect these issues to be rare as CLRIE is tested on a variety of platforms and apps and features are added incrementally with emphasis on supporting backwards compatibility.

 ### Enable Instrumentation Methods (one at a time)